-When I chose to study MA in Film and Television, that was the first time I came to a new country, England and stayed at the queen of its cities: London.
+When I chose to study MA in Film and Television, that was the first time I came to a new country, England and stayed at the queen of her cities: London.

 This phase of my life consisted of four parts: